It seems that for some, the very idea of sharing their struggle and personal life, even with a doctor, is anxiety inducing.

 When Anxiety Keeps You From Seeing a Therapist

-It seems that for some, the very idea of sharing their struggle and events from their personal life are anxiety inducing.
+It seems that for some, the very idea of sharing their struggle and personal life, even with a doctor, is anxiety inducing.
 For example, individuals with social anxiety might struggle to see a professional because they’re fearful of being judged.
 Those who have trauma in their past could very well be avoidant of therapy because they’re uncomfortable with the idea of revisiting those events or worry that talking about them might make it worse.

 Using CBD to Manage Pre-Therapy Anxiety